pchemguy/spec-kit/templates/feature-decomposition.md

 #### Exceptions

-Rejected scenarious and their expected behavior (must align with global policies).
+Rejected scenarios and their expected behavior (must align with global policies).

 ---